 - After some time, this gets to me, and it goes on a “must think about it” pile.

 - When I have a chunk of free time, I sit down and start writing a couple of columns.

-- I then send them to Chet for editing, where they sit in his pile.
+- I then send them to Chet Marchwinski for editing, where they sit in his pile.

 - In a couple of days, Chet usually sends them back to me for a final look.

-- And then they go in a “supermarket” of columns ready to publish.
+- And then they go to a “supermarket” of columns ready to publish.

 - And the answer will be finally posted on the site.

 Which means that through the normal process, you could get an answer to your question weeks (sometimes months) after you’ve asked it – and by that time it’s likely not very relevant anymore, which is poor quality.